Quart-Addons/quart-wtf/docs/tutorials/installation.rst

     pip install quart-wtforms

 .. note::
-    If you do not have Python 3.7 or better an error message ``Python 3.7 is the minimum required version`` will be displayed.
+    If you do not have Python 3.8 or better an error message ``Python 3.8 is the minimum required version`` will be displayed.

 Dependencies
 ------------

-Quart Uploads depends on the following packages, which will automatically be installed with the extension.
+Quart-WTF depends on the following packages, which will automatically be installed with the extension.

 - `Quart <https://quart.palletsprojects.com>`_